TrovePI/trove-template/CODE_OF_CONDUCT.md

 **Consequence**: A permanent ban from any sort of public interaction within the community.

+## Contact for Support

+If **any** member breeches this Code, do not hesitate to contact me/us at example@email.com.
+Not that this Code of Conduct only has action against members of this package's community.
+If misconduct or disrepectful behaviour occurs in another part of the community, reach out to that communities support group.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage],